akka/akka/akka-docs/rst/java/stream/stages-overview.rst

 Sink stages
 -----------
-These built-in sinks are available from ``akka.stream.scaladsl.Sink`` and ``akka.stream.javadsl.Sink``:
+These built-in sinks are available from ``akka.stream.javadsl.Sink``:

 head
 ^^^^
-Materializes into a ``Future`` or ``CompletionStage`` which completes with the first value arriving, after this the stream is canceled.
-If no element is emitted, the future is be failed.
+Materializes into a ``CompletionStage`` which completes with the first value arriving, after this the stream is canceled.
+If no element is emitted, the CompletionStage is be failed.

 *cancels* after receiving one element